PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 The Tailor looked at Tom with regret, gently stating: “All day Jack was asking a rather high price.”, but Tom did not understand.
 The Tailor seemed to notice, breaking the slight pause by continuing: “I wondered if...  would you share how much the cow cost you?”.
 The Tailor was aware this was a rude question, but felt concern for the pair.

 Tom shrugged: “Three apple pips.“.
 The Tailor was confused but after some questions he understood: they were from a giant apple.
 Tom would not share where the apple came from.
-In fact, she seemed to shut down when asked, she started shrinking away.
-The Tailor had to divert the conversation to stories of his own travels.
-This woke Tom up, but not the other one, her brother he presumed.
+In fact, she seemed to shut down when asked; she started shrinking away.
+The Tailor would liked to have asked more questions, to correlate against stories he had known.
+Instead he worked hard, diverting the conversation to tales of his own travels from the south.
+This woke Tom up, but not the other one: her brother he presumed.

-Tom pressed questions about the south, it's commerce, on cosmopolitan values.
-Each answer was bit too much for her to grasp, and the questions were numerous.
-The Tailor answered best he could:
+Tom pressed questions about the south: it's commerce, on cosmopolitan values.
+Each answer was a bit too much for her to grasp, and the questions were numerous.
+The Tailor answered best he could.

+Kim interupted: “It's cold.”